linorobot/linorobot2_hardware/README.md

     cd linorobot2_prototype
     pio run --target upload

+* Some Linux machines might encounter a problem related to libusb.
+If so, install libusb-dev:

+    sudo apt install libusb-dev

 # Running the demo

 ## 1. Run the micro-ROS agent.

-This will allow the robot to receive Twist messages to control the robot, and publish odometry and imu data.
+This will allow the robot to receive Twist messages to control the robot, and publish odometry and imu data straight from the microcontroller.
+Compared to Linorobot's ROS1 version, the odometry and IMU data published from the microcontroller uses standard ROS2 messages and doesn't require any relay nodes to reconstruct the data to full fledge [sensor_msgs/Imu](http://docs.ros.org/en/noetic/api/sensor_msgs/html/msg/Imu.html) and [nav_msgs/Odometry](http://docs.ros.org/en/noetic/api/nav_msgs/html/msg/Odometry.html) messages.

 Run the agent: